 The Village of Oak Park periodically uses formal market research tools to survey residents.
 The surveys, which are conducted within strict research parameters, are intended to help policy makers better understand priorities for government action, as well as gauge citizen opinions on quality of life and public services.

-National Research Center, Inc. (NRC), a social science research firm whose core business is community surveys, works with the Village to ensure the scientific validity of the survey results.
-NRC assisted with surveys conducted in Oak Park in 2000, 2004, 2008, 2011 and 2013.
-Work now is underway on the 2015 survey.
+National Research Center at Polco, a social science research firm whose core business is community surveys, works with the Village to ensure the scientific validity of the survey results.
+NRC assisted with multiple surveys conducted in Oak Park beginning in 2000.

 Results of these past surveys are posted below.